marcelare83/azuredevops-good-read/README.md

 An alternative to this is to instead produce the code results with the `.coverage` format, publish it, and then in a separate task re-format the results to XML.
 One way to do is to use the [`dotnet-coverage` tool](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage).
 Specific info about re-formatting and/or merging reports using this tool can be found [here](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage#merge-code-coverage-reports).

-Bringing both these things together would look like this:
+Combining both these things could look like this:

 ```
 - task: DotNetCoreCLI@2